 Fresh egg noodles in Italy are a gorgeous, rich golden color that is hard to replicate elsewhere.
 This is because of the intense red of the yolks (indeed, in Italy the yolk is referred to as il rosso, “the red”).
 I’m still not sure what inspired me one day to add just a little bit of pumpkin puree to my pasta dough—actually it was buttercup squash, which has sweet, dense, deep orange flesh.
 I happened to have some leftover in my fridge from a pumpkin cheesecake that I had made for Thanksgiving.
 Into the dough it went.
 The resulting pasta sheets were even better than I had imagined, golden in color and subtle in flavor—a perfect match for pumpkin lasagne.
 But you can also cut them into pappardelle or fettuccine and serve them with a simple tomato sauce.–Domenica Marchetti

-Pumpkin Pasta Dough Recipe
+Pumpkin Pasta Dough

 - 1/3 cup puréed cooked pumpkin or winter squash, such as buttercup or kabocha (or substitute canned pumpkin puree)

-- 2 large or extra-large eggs
+- 2 large (preferably not extra-large) eggs

 - 2 to 2 1/4 cups “00” flour or unbleached all-purpose flour

 - 2 tablespoons semolina flour, plus more for the work surface